RunestoneInteractive/pythonds/_sources/Trees/BinaryHeapImplementation.rst

 In fact, we may need to keep swapping until we get to the top of the tree. :ref:`Listing 2 <lst_heap2>` shows the ``_perc_up`` method, which percolates a new item as far up in the tree as it needs to go to maintain the heap property.
-We used leading ``_`` in the name of the method as it is an internal operation.
+We used a leading underscore (``_``) in the name of the method as it is an internal operation.
 The parent of the current node can be computed by subtracting 1 from the index of the current node and dividing the result by 2.